otobrglez/ocat/README.md

 ## Requirements

-- Ruby (with some VM like [RVM](https://rvm.io/))
+- Ruby - with some VM like [RVM](https://rvm.io/)
 - [xctool](https://github.com/facebook/xctool)
-- [CocoaPods](http://cocoapods.org/) (dependencies for each project are managed with [pods](http://guides.cocoapods.org/using/using-cocoapods.html))
+- [CocoaPods](http://cocoapods.org/) - dependencies for each "day" are managed with [pods](http://guides.cocoapods.org/using/using-cocoapods.html)

 ## Building examples

-Code for can be build from command line.
+All code for can be build from command line.

 ```
-make            # build all examples
+make            # builds all examples

-make day-01     # build just one
+make day-01     # builds day-01
-./day-01
+./day-01        # runs day-01

+make run-06     # builds and runs day-06
+make clean-06   # cleans everything that was build from day-06 code

-make clean      # clean everything
+make clean      # cleans everything
 ```